MainulDip/JavaEveryday/java-lang-basic-102.md

 - when referencing class members, implicit `this` is always there. can be made explicit also (redundant)

 ### Runnable vs Callable (Threads):
 Both interfaces are designed to represent a task that can be run by multiple threads.
-We can run Runnable tasks using the Thread class or ExecutorService, whereas we can only run Callables using the latter/ExecutorService.
+We can run Runnable tasks using the Thread class or ExecutorService, whereas we can only run Callables using the latter (`ExecutorService`).

 ```java
 // Runnable